causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public mut prop isGenericDecl: Bool
 ```

-Function: Determines whether the node is a generic declaration.
+Function: Determines whether the node is a generic node.

 Type: [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns true if it is a generic node; otherwise, false.